Roughriders trade veteran quarterback Darian Durant to Alouettes

-The Montreal Alouettes got the veteran quarterback they were seeking on Friday when they acquired Darian Durant from the Saskatchewan Roughriders in exchange for a pair of draft picks.
+The Montreal Alouettes got the veteran quarterback they were seeking Friday when they acquired Darian Durant from the Saskatchewan Roughriders for two draft picks.

 Durant played 11 seasons for Saskatchewan.
-He is eligible to become a free agent on Feb.
+He is eligible to become a free agent Feb.
 14 and reportedly turned down a lucrative recent contract offer from the Roughriders.

-“We are more than pleased to be able to acquire a quarterback of the calibre of Darian Durant and we are confident that we can reach a new agreement with him,” Kavis Reed said in a statement after his first major move since replacing Jim Popp as the Alouettes general manager on Dec.
+“We are more than pleased to be able to acquire a quarterback of the calibre of Darian Durant and we are confident that we can reach a new agreement with him,” Kavis Reed said in a statement after his first major move since replacing Jim Popp as the Alouettes general manager Dec.
 14.

 “As we stated from the get-go, our intention was to acquire a veteran quarterback and we just obtained a player who continues to perform at a high level, which will make him the ideal role model for our young quarterbacks.”